nsidc/qgreenland/doc/contributor-how-to/how-to-dev-plugin.md

 ```
 ## Installing QGreenland Custom

-To install Qgreenland, navigate to plugins -> Installed -> Check box on Qgreenland -> OK
+To install QGreenland, navigate to plugins -> Installed -> Check box on QGreenland -> OK

-Instead of restarting QGIS after installing Qgreenland,
+Instead of restarting QGIS after installing QGreenland,
 install the plugin, Plugin Reloader.
 You can do this by navigating to
 Plugin -> Manage and Install Plugins, then searching for Plugin Reloader in the
 search bar.
 Install the plugin then press OK.